Sinauli: 2005-2006 excavations

 The 2005-06 excavation headed by D. V. Sharma, ASI found more than a hundred burials (no coffins) tentatively dated c.
 2200–1800 BCE.
 Sharma associated the finding with the Harappan (Indus) civilisation, which has been contested, as a Late Harappan or post-Harappan identification is more likely.
 Carbon dating has now confirmed that the burials date back to c.
-1865-1550 BC, based on "two C-14 (carbon dating) dates -- 3815 and 3500, with a margin of error of 130 years."
+1865-1507 BCE, based on three samples: 3500, 3815, and 3457 BP, with a margin of error of 295 years.

 The burials are all oriented in a NW-SE direction and most are identified as primary burials.
 Some of the burials are identified as secondary, multiple and symbolic burials.
 The age of the buried starts from 1–2 years and includes all age groups and both male and female.
 Grave goods generally consisted of odd number of vases/bowls (3, 5, 7, 9, 11 etc.) placed near the head, with dish-on-stand usually placed below the hip area as well as flask-shaped vessels, terracotta figurines, gold bracelets and copper bangles, beads of semi-precious stones (two necklaces of long barrel shape), steatite, faience, and glass.

 The two antennae swords from Sinauli, one found in situ in a grave with a copper sheath, has similarities to the Copper Hoard Type in a Late Harappan context.
 A dish-on-stand and a violin-shaped flat copper container (having nearly 35 arrowhead shaped copper pieces placed in a row) are included in other important grave goods from Sinauli.
 The survey found that a dish-on-stand was usually placed below the hip area, but in some cases was placed near the head or feet.
 The stand is holding the head of a goat in one case.

 Remains of a burnt brick wall with a finished inner surface ran along the eastern side of the burial.